 Websites are no longer just something beautiful for a business to have, they are an essential business tool, yet in surveys, it was found that over 40% of companies don’t ensure that their website is safely backed up just in case the unimaginable happens like it being hacked, broken or even deleted.

-At HITS we pride ourselves in giving our clients the very best industry-leading features and technology available.
-In short, we have no worries about backups and loss of data so neither should our clients.
+At HITS, we pride ourselves on giving our clients the very best industry-leading features and technology available.
+In short, we have no worries about backups and loss of data, so neither should our clients.

 Why are backup’s important?